jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div></div>

+**Better Inspiration.** You can use your Inspiration to reroll a d20 roll you just made.
+If the original roll had Advantage or Disadvantage the reroll also has Advantage or Disadvantage.
+You may also spend your Inspiration on behalf of another character.

+<div></div>

 **Charging Attack.** When taking the Dash Action you can use a Bonus Action to make a single melee weapon attack or shove a creature at the end of your movement.
 If you use this variant rule then the **Charger** feat no longer requires a bonus action to make an attack.
 Use this rule if you want combat to feel more dynamic and fast paced.

 <div></div>

 **Close Combat.** While grappled a creature suffers Disadvantage with any weapon attack unless the weapon has the **light** property.
 Use this rule if you want to emphasize the difficulty of bringing large or heavy weapons to bear while having your movement hampered or encourage the use of the Grapple Action.

+<div></div>

+**Deflect Adjacent Missiles.** Monks can use their Deflect Missiles ability if one of their allies is the target and within 5'.
+If they do not successfully block all the damage, any remaining damage is split evenly between the monk and the ally they were trying to protect.

+<div></div>

+**Delaying Initiative.** On the first round of combat after initiative has been determined and before you have taken your first turn you may choose to lower your initiative to any lower value after which this becomes your new initiative until a new initiative is called for.

 <div></div>